dahai0013/confluence/cql_and_update/README.md

     1- yum install git ( and python3, )
     2- cd ~/Documents ( on windows )
-    3- git clone https://github.com/dahai0013/confluence.git ( will be automated in terraform in the future ) 4- mkdir confluence/cql_and_update/change_log     ( will be automatic in the future )
+    3- git clone https://github.com/dahai0013/confluence.git ( will be automated in terraform in the future ) 4- mv confluence/credential.yaml.template confluence/credential.yaml
-    5- vi confluence/cql_and_update/credential.yaml ( an copy the credential )
+    5- vi confluence/credential.yaml ( an copy your credential to this file )